-There’s nothing more satisfying that stumbling across an illustrators work that oozes individuality and creative goodness.
-One of the toughest parts of becoming a successful illustrator is having the confidence and charisma to define an illustration style, nurture it and roll it out for all to see.
+There’s nothing more satisfying that stumbling across an illustrator’s work which oozes individuality and creativity.
+One of the toughest parts of becoming a successful illustrator is having the confidence and charisma to define an illustration style, nurture it, and roll it out for all to see.

-We’re always on the hunt getting inspired by other creatives work.
-We have noticed the same names popping up in various illustration blogs and arts and culture magazines.
-And.. quite rightly so, because these guys are hot on the scene at the moment making an impact with their skills.
+We’re always on the hunt for new illustrators and getting inspired by other creative’s work.
+We have noticed the same names popping up in various illustration blogs and arts and culture magazines recently, and… quite rightly so, because these guys are hot on the scene at the moment, and making an impact with their skills.

 The ORCA crew are massive fans of Lynnie’s work all round.
 Her bold use of colour and patterns are crafted together forming striking but beautifully simple creations that follow a classic Lynnie Z style, you can spot a mile off.
 She’s gone from strength to strength and earlier in the year (Feb 19) She took over Shoreditch’s ‘The Book Club’ with a solo exhibition showcasing a variety of her work.
 We love the custom-made (by Art of Ping Pong) ping pong table and interactive space with her illustrations slapped all over the place!
 See more about the show here.
 Her unique, simple style has got her a pretty solid client list including RTO LIFEWTR, The New York Times, MAC Cosmetics, Nike, Taschen, Estrella.

 Marylou Faure is a Parisian illustrator and artist, currently based in London.
-We love her playful, vibrant colours and the unique way in which she illustrates women.
+We love her playful, vibrant colours and the unique approach of illustrating female figures.
 You can spot a piece by her instantly.
-Her simple colour palette and the flowing, layered shapes she uses in her compositions makes her work so recognisable.
+Marylou Faure’s simple colour palette and the flowing, layered shapes she uses in her compositions makes her work so recognisable.
 Her client list includes Lush, Asos, Deliveroo, Spotify and loads more.

 This up and coming Finnish illustrator works by day as a graphic designer with the Helsinki collective GRMMXI.
 He has been slowly making a name for himself through his hand crafted personal works.
 Inspired by old textiles ceramics and artists like Jockum Nordström, Kekki often uses cut outs and collages as a starting point.
 He then transfers them to digital compositions where he tweaks his colours.
 Antti’s work has been picked up by Arlo Skye who are well known for their luxury collection of suitcases.
 He was even asked to design a custom interior lining for one their exclusive suitcases!